 There was a shift away from the orphanage model in the 1970s because the foster care model was producing better results for our children in care.
 In 1977, the Montgomery County Board of County Commissioners voted to suspend operations at Shawen Acres.

-The Montgomery County Children Services administration building was named in April 2001 as a tribute to the late Montgomery County Sheriff Gary Haines.
+The current Children Services administration building, the Haines Children's Center, was named in April 2001 as a tribute to the late Montgomery County Sheriff Gary Haines who is remembered for his dedication to protecting our community and children.
 Sheriff Haines served as the county's top law enforcement officer for 12 years.
 He passed away at the age of 50 following a lengthy battle with cancer.

-The Haines Children's Center has 21 conference rooms, 16 visitation rooms, two medical examination rooms, an indoor playroom and a secured outdoor playground to better serve the children and families assisted by the agency.
+The Haines Children's Center has 21 conference rooms, 16 visitation rooms, two medical examination rooms, an indoor playroom and a secured outdoor playground to better serve our children and families.